Today, I’m sharing a favorite recipe: Strawberry Spinach Salad. It’s popular in my home and could become a staple in yours too.

 Can You Make This Strawberry Spinach Salad Ahead?

 We’ve all been there, rushing to finish dinner because it’s been a busy day.
 Or maybe an up-and-coming party, and you want to complete as much as you can in advance.

 The question is, can you prepare this Strawberry Spinach Salad in advance?
 The answer is yes, with a few considerations.

 The components of this salad can certainly be prepared ahead of time.

 - You can wash and dry your spinach or mixed greens.
 Then store them in a salad spinner or a bag with a paper towel to absorb any excess moisture.

 - The strawberries can be hulled and sliced, and the cheese can be crumbled.
 If you’re adding chicken, this can also be cooked and stored separately.

 Where timing really matters is in assembling the salad.
 The greens and strawberries, once dressed, can wilt and become soggy if left for too long.
 Therefore, I recommend tossing everything together just before serving.

 Taking a salad to a gathering, like a picnic or a potluck?
 Here’s a trick.
 Keep the dressing packed away, apart from the rest of the salad.
-Only when it’s munch time, mix in the dressing.
 This way, your greens stay snappy, and your strawberries remain, well, strawberry-ish.